 Using too much baking soda or baking powder can really mess up a recipe, causing it to rise uncontrollably and taste terrible.
 But don't freak out if you accidentally poured in more baking soda or baking powder than you intended.
 Depending on the situation, you might be able to fix it.
-If you can't, dumping all the ingredients and starting over is your best option.
+Try one of these solutions first before dumping all the ingredients and starting over (which in some cases is your best option).

-This isn't a perfect solution since it will give you a larger batch than you intended to make and might require an extra pan or cookie sheet, but it sure beats tossing out all of those ingredients.
+This isn't a perfect solution since it will give you a larger batch than you intended to make, will require more of other ingredients, might require an extra pan or cookie sheet, but it sure beats tossing out all of those ingredients.

 If You Haven't Stirred Your Ingredients in Yet

 If you catch your measurement error before you start stirring all your ingredients together, you might be able to simply scoop out the baking soda/powder and start again.
 This method will waste a bit of baking soda or powder, but it'll allow you to save the rest of your ingredients.
-Don't try to guess what the right amount would be on what you added to the mixing bowl; it is better to remove all the baking soda or powder and start again.
+If you can, it is best to remove all the baking soda or powder and start again.

 Baking for Guests